 The final ingredient!
 Your handshake says a lot about you.
 Here’s how to shake hands:

 - Stand parallel to each other.
 Stand a comfortable distance apart.

 - Extend your right hand.
 Have a firm, comfortable grip.

 - Your elbow is like a hinge- move your arm from the hinge.
 Your arm should have about a 90-degree angle.

 - A handshake is just 2-3 shakes and then you drop hands.

-Try out these 7 steps at dinner tonight with your family.
-You can role play by choosing identities- pretend to be a movie star or a famous athlete.
-Have fun learning and practicing together.
+Have fun by role playing with imaginary identities- pretend to be a movie star or a famous athlete.
+Enjoy learning and practicing together.

 Wishing you happy meeting & greeting-